djsyi/Matlab_-OrientTuning2Freq-master/README.md

 The above command visualizes the Axx data (`cond` = 2) for conditions 1 to 27 (`conditions_to_visualize`) from channel 75 (`channel_to_visualize`), where the frequency is equal to 8 (`target_freq`).
 Then select the directory where the Power Diva files are located.

-The plot will be saved in a file called 'myConditionPlot'
+The plot will be saved in a file called 'ConditionPlot'

 ![alt text](https://i.ibb.co/sRDzCrv/Justin-Gardner-Condition-Plot.png)